hellcatz/vrsc_profile_viewer/README.md

 ## Setup your VerusID
 ArWeave is being used for decentralized storage of VerusID profiles.

-### Update VerusID content map with ArWeave address for decentralized content storage
+### Update VerusID content map with ArWeave address for decentralized storage

   Convert ArWeave address to hex (base64url decode)
     https://cryptii.com/pipes/base64-to-hex